Einzigart/vision-people-analytics/README.md

-# Visitor Counter Web Interface
+# Visitor Counter Web Interface with Computer Vision

 A comprehensive web interface for an AI-powered people counting and demographic analysis system based on object detection algorithms with age and gender classification.